rkirk7/GlobetrottingKirks/blog-posts/2025-08-14-panda-monium-close-encounters-in-chengdu-and-wolong-china.md

----
-title: "Panda-monium: close encounters in Chengdu and Wolong, China"
+# Panda-monium: close encounters in Chengdu and Wolong, China
-date: 2025-08-14
-categories:
-  - "travel"
-  - "wildlife"
-tags:
-  - "asia"
-  - "china"
-  - "giant-pandas"
-  - "nature"
-  - "panda"
-  - "pandas"
----
+*2025-08-14*

 If you are going to China, and you're as smitten as we are by adorable giant pandas, you must go to Chengdu in the western Sichuan province.